Bombing of Marburg: Attacks

-After almost 3 years of no bombs falling on the city, the USAAF attacked Marburg on 22 februari 1944 despite the city being classified as a hospital city.
+After almost 3 years of no bombs falling on the city, the USAAF attacked Marburg on 22 February 1944 despite the city being classified as a hospital city.
 In the morning, the air raid sirens were blasting already all throughout the city.
 It was foreshadowing - between 14:30 and 15:00, 24 tons of explosive bombs were dropped on the station and south side of Marburg.
-The train station and its tracks, wagons, locomotives and part of the station roof, houses and properties like the Elisabethmühle on the Wehrdaer Weg, hotels and three departments of the university hospital - the medical, surgical and eye clinic - sustained heavy damage or were destroyed.The women's building and operating room were destroyed and the railway rails of the station were aimed vertically to the sky.
+The train station and its tracks, wagons, locomotives and part of the station roof, houses and properties like the Elisabethmühle on the Wehrdaer Weg, hotels and three departments of the university hospital - the medical, surgical and eye clinic - sustained heavy damage or were destroyed.
+The women's building and operating room were destroyed and the railway rails of the station were aimed vertically to the sky.
 The attack on the university hospital in the northern part of the city killed about 100 people and a list published by the Marburg building authority from the same year estimated that the total damage to the private buildings was about 1.5 million Reichsmark.
 Among the dead was a group of 17 soldiers who had recently started their study and were trained to become field doctors in Marburg.
 After the air raid, more and more citizens made use of the public shelters, which were believed to be safer compared to their primitive cellars in their basements.
 The second bombing raid of that year occurred on 12 December.